TissueC/ML-Project-2019/README.md

 This is the course final project for CS420, which is a classification test on the facial expression dataset fer2013.
 The soruce code are in the `src` folder.

+The project report has been also uploaded (Jan, 2020).
+The whole following information can be found in the report.

 #### Team Members

 ------